THE PERVERSION OF GRACE

 Let us think for a moment about the scriptural concept of “grace.”

-Both concepts of Divine grace are not correct.
+These two concepts of Divine grace cannot both be correct.
 Either grace is a waiving of God’s expectations or else Divine grace is the power to meet those expectations.

 Either grace sets aside the Kingdom principles of cause and effect, of sowing and reaping, or else grace forever establishes those principles and changes man so that what man is and does results in the blessing of God and fellowship with God.